course-details-portlet

 Required previous knowledge

-Elementary course in mathematics, statistics and managerial economics.
+Elementary course in mathematics and statistics.

 Course materials